How to Detect AI-Generated Text: 7 Methods That Work

 AI-generated text tends to be impersonal and general.
 It addresses topics from a neutral, all-inclusive perspective, acknowledging all major viewpoints with equal weight even in contexts where a clear argument would be more appropriate.
 Specific examples tend to be generic rather than precise: "companies like Apple or Google" rather than a specific recent case; "studies have shown" without a specific citation; "many experts argue" without naming specific experts.

-When evaluating text for AI generation, ask: is there a specific, verifiable example here?
+When evaluating text for AI generation, ask: Is there a specific, verifiable example here?
 Is there an opinion that someone might actually disagree with?
-Is there anything surprising or unexpected in how the topic is framed?
-If the answer to all of these is no, that is informative.
+Is there anything surprising or unexpected in how the topic is framed, If the answer to all of these is no, that is informative.

 Method 5: Identify Suspiciously Uniform Structure

 AI writing follows a predictable organisational logic because it has been trained on enormous amounts of well-structured writing.
-The result is text that is often impeccably structured — perhaps too impeccably.
+The result is text that is often impeccably structured, perhaps too impeccably.
 Each paragraph has a clear topic sentence, supporting sentences and a concluding sentence.
 Every argument is countered with a counterargument.
 Every point is followed by an illustrative example.
 Transitions are smooth and logical throughout.

-In practice, human writers — even good ones — produce writing with structural irregularities.
+In practice, human writers, even good ones, produce writing with structural irregularities.
 A paragraph runs longer than planned.
 An example is introduced mid-argument rather than after the point it illustrates.
 A transition is abrupt because the writer was more interested in getting to the next idea than in smooth signposting.
 The absence of these natural imperfections is not definitive evidence of AI writing, but combined with other indicators it is meaningful.

 Method 6: Test with Specific Questions About the Content

-This method applies in contexts where you can interact with the writer — a student oral examination, an author interview or a follow-up conversation.
+This method applies in contexts where you can interact with the writer, a student oral examination, an author interview or a follow-up conversation.
 AI-generated text can be fluent and well-structured, but the writer who submitted it (if it is not their work) cannot elaborate on it, defend its choices or explain its reasoning from personal understanding.

-Ask questions that require genuine engagement with the specific content: "Why did you choose this particular example rather than the other obvious one?"
-"What was your intuition when you first started thinking about this question?"
-"I noticed you said X — what would you say to someone who argues Y?"
-Genuine authors can answer these questions naturally.
+Ask questions that require genuine engagement with the specific content: "Why did you choose this particular example rather than the other obvious one, " "What was your intuition when you first started thinking about this question, " "I noticed you said X?
+What would you say to someone who argues Y, " Genuine authors can answer these questions naturally.
 Someone who submitted AI text will typically struggle, particularly on questions about specific word choices, structural decisions or the reasoning behind particular examples.

 This is why oral examinations and viva voce assessments remain important complements to text-based assessment in an AI-enabled environment.
 They test not just whether the text is high quality but whether the student understands what it says.